AFTER THE DANCE

 “The awful thing is that we’re still running away.”

-David Scott-Fowler is a would-be historian, suffering writer’s block and mired in an alcoholic haze, his heavy drinking seriously affecting his health.
+David Scott-Fowler is a would-be historian, suffering writer’s block and lost in an alcoholic haze, his heavy drinking seriously affecting his health.

 His wife Joan maintains a carefree public face, and doesn’t quite dare to reveal how much she loves him: after all, they married for fun, on a whim, when they were both ‘bright young things’ – and emotional commitment wasn’t part of the deal.